 The terms of the Plan are summarized below and are qualified in their entirety by reference to the full text of the Plan.
-Copies of the Plan are attached hereto as Exhibit A, and is filed as exhibit 10.2 to current Report on Form 8-K dated July 25, 2013.
+A Copy of the Plan is attached hereto as Exhibit C, and is filed as exhibit 10.2 to current Report on Form 8-K dated July 27, 2017.